-Amazing videos and mesmerizing photos of animal life, natural phenomena, world events and more give kids a first-hand look at the world and make learning come alive.
-They won't just passively read about stuff here; lesson plans, offline activity suggestions (art, scavenger hunts, and discussion questions), online games, and reference materials support learning in a variety of ways and give teachers creative ideas for constructing learning units.
-There's also an important and inspiring overall message encouraging kids to learn more about the world, becoming responsible, “geo-literate” citizens.
-This message is present in the educational materials and thought-provoking activities, like Global Closet Calculator.
+Amazing videos and mesmerizing photos of animal life, natural phenomena, world events, and more give students a firsthand look at the world and make learning come alive.
+They won't just passively read dry text here; lesson plans, offline activity suggestions (art, scavenger hunts, and discussion questions), online games, and reference materials support learning in a variety of ways and give teachers creative ideas for constructing learning units.
+There's also an important and inspiring overall message encouraging kids to learn more about the world, becoming responsible, "geo-literate" citizens.

 Key Standards Supported